Model-free Bootstrap and Conformal Prediction in Regression: Conditionality, Conjecture Testing, and Pertinent Prediction Intervals: Conjecture testing

 \subsection{Conjecture testing: definition and discussion}

-Statistical hypothesis testing at a certain significance level $\alpha$ is a fundamental tool in statistical inference.
-Consider a parameter parameter of interest $\theta$ whose value is estimated by a statistic $\widehat \theta_n$.
+Hypothesis testing is a fundamental tool in statistical inference.
+Consider a parameter of interest $\theta$ whose value is estimated by a statistic $\widehat \theta_n$.
 After defining the null hypothesis $H_0$ and the alternative $H_1$, a frequentist hypothesis test can be conducted by figuring out the threshold of the test statistic that ensures $P_{H_0}(\text{reject}\, H_0)\leq \alpha$.
 Alternatively, the test can be conducted by computing the $p$-value and rejecting $H_0$ only if the $p$-value is less than $\alpha$.

 By the duality between hypothesis testing and confidence intervals (CI), we can equivalently construct a $1-\alpha$ CI for $\theta$ and reject $H_0$ if the CI does not include the $\theta$ value(s) under $H_0$.
 This duality applies equally to the standard two-sided CIs that correspond to a two-sided null hypothesis, as well as one-sided CIs ---where one of the CI bounds are $\pm \infty$--- that correspond to a one-sided null hypothesis.